isntlee/Jellett-Gallery/README.md

 10. Once the build is complete, click the "View app" button provided.

+## Database Design:

+- [PostgreSQL](https://www.postgresql.org/) - For production database, provided by Heroku.
+- [SQlite3](https://www.sqlite.org/index.html) - For development database, provided by Django.

-### Database setup/collections:
+### Data Models:

 **Users**

-The User model utilized for this project is the standard one provided by `django.contrib.auth.models`
+The User model utilized for this project is the standard one provided by **`django.contrib.auth.models`**

 **Artists(Categories)**
 ```